Chiral numerical renormalization group: Chiral Two-Impurity Kondo Model

-Let us now make a comparison with the bi-directional case.
-For finite separation between the impurities, the bath can mediate effective RKKY \citep{rudermanIndirectExchangeCoupling1954,kasuyaTheoryMetallicFerro1956,yosidaMagneticPropertiesCuMn1957} interactions between the two impurities, i.e., $K\vec{S}_{1}\!\cdot\vec{S}_{2}$, which can be either ferromagnetic ($K{<}0$) or antiferromagnetic ($K{>}0$), driving the two impurities towards an impurity-impurity triplet or singlet, respectively.
-On the other hand, the Kondo effect drives each impurity towards a singlet with a collective bath mode in its vicinity.
-Due to the finite distance between the impurities, a single channel bath generically provides two effective Kondo screening channels, e.g., even and odd.
-Thus, in the case of ferromagnetic interaction (or weak enough antiferromagnetic interaction), one gets a fully Kondo-screened triplet, while for strong antiferromagnetic interaction one gets an impurity-impurity singlet, which requires no further screening \citep{jonesStudyTwoMagnetic1987,silvaParticleHoleAsymmetryTwoImpurity1996}.
-There are exceptions to this rule, e.g., a 1D bi-directional channel with impurity distances $R$ that are commensurate with the high-energy cutoff , i.e., integer $k_{\max}R/\pi$ \footnote{For a linearized dispersion at half-filling the cutoff is $D=v_{F}k_{\max}$ with $k_{\max}=k_{F}$, which corresponds to impurities that are separated by an even number of lattice spacings.
-Note that this condition differs from the one in Eq.\,(\ref{eq:commensurate}) because for a chiral channel $k_{\max}$ is not associated with $k_{F}$ and the underlying lattice spacing.}, in which case one of the screening channels decouples at low temperatures, so that for ferromagnetic RKKY we are left with an under-screened triplet \citep{lechtenbergRealisticQuantumCritical2017}.
-This is similar to what occurs (for arbitrary bath dispersion) at vanishing impurity distance, e.g., with respect to an underlying lattice spacing, or formally with respect to the cutoff $R\ll v_{F}/D=1/k_{\max}$, in which case the two impurities are effectively at the same site, and thus couple to the same single (even) screening channel.
-Returning to our two-impurity chiral model, we note that, due to chirality, RKKY interaction cannot be generated, as it requires feedback between the impurities.
-Introducing a cutoff breaks chirality, resulting in residual interaction which decays exponentially with $k_{\max}R$.
-We thus arrive at the remarkable conclusion, in agreement with the results in Fig.\,\ref{fig:Interacting-Local}, that as long as the distance between the impurities is much larger than the cutoff, i.e., $R\gg v_{F}/D$, the physics of each impurity will be completely indifferent to the distance between the impurities.
-This is actually consistent with the Bethe ansatz solution for the Kondo model \citep{andreiSolutionKondoProblem1983}, which is directly applicable to multiple impurities connected to a chiral channel, and implicitly also assumes finite separation between the impurities (i.e., the large bandwidth limit).
-It also has an intuitive explanation: Due to chirality, electrons cannot backscatter, and thus can only forward scatter first off the first impurity and then off the second, at most acquiring a phase-shift at each impurity.
-But nothing in this description depends on the distance between the impurities, and so each impurity contributes a $\frac{\pi}{2}$ phase-shift just as in the $R\to\infty$ limit, resulting in global $\pi$ phase-shift, regardless of the distance.
+In order to appreciate these results, we first recall the paradigmatic \citet{doniachKondoLatticeWeak1977} scenario for the bidirectional case.
+There, for finite separation between the impurities, the bath can mediate effective RKKY \citep{rudermanIndirectExchangeCoupling1954,kasuyaTheoryMetallicFerro1956,yosidaMagneticPropertiesCuMn1957} interactions between the two impurities, i.e., $K\!\!\left(\!R\right)\vec{S}_{1}\!\cdot\vec{S}_{2}$, which can be either ferromagnetic ($K{<}0$) or antiferromagnetic ($K{>}0$), driving the two impurities towards an impurity-impurity triplet or singlet, respectively.
+This competes with the Kondo effect, which drives each impurity towards a singlet with a collective bath mode in its vicinity.
+Due to the finite distance between the impurities, a single bath generically provides two effective Kondo screening channels, e.g., even and odd.
+Thus, in the case of ferromagnetic interaction (or weak enough antiferromagnetic interaction), one gets a fully Kondo-screened triplet, while for strong antiferromagnetic interaction one gets a self-screened interimpurity singlet, which requires no further Kondo screening \citep{jonesStudyTwoMagnetic1987,silvaParticleHoleAsymmetryTwoImpurity1996}.\footnote{There are exceptions to this rule, e.g., if one of the screening channels decouples (at low or all temperatures), so that for ferromagnetic RKKY we are left with an under-screened triplet.
+One such example is in the limit of vanishing interimpurity distance $R\ll v_{F}/D=1/k_{\max}$ (for an arbitrary dispersion), so that the two impurities are effectively at the same site, and thus couple to the same single (even) screening channel.
+Another example is a 1D bidirectional channel with interimpurity distances $R$ that are commensurate with the high-energy cutoff, i.e., integer $k_{\max}R/\pi$ \citep{lechtenbergRealisticQuantumCritical2017}, which for a linearized dispersion at half-filling (so that $k_{\max}=k_{F}$) corresponds to impurities that are separated by an even number of lattice spacings.
+Note that this condition differs from the one in Eq.\,(\ref{eq:Commensurate-Cutoff}), since for a chiral channel $k_{\max}$ is not associated with $k_{F}$ and the underlying lattice spacing.} The two-impurity chiral model, however, clearly does not adhere to this picture, as demonstrated, e.g., by the impurity entropy in Fig.\,\ref{fig:Interacting-Local}, which shows that: \begin{enumerate} \item[(i)\,] \textit{}The two impurities are fully screened, as $\mathcal{S}_{\mathrm{imp}}^{T\to0}\to0$. \item[(ii)] \textit{}The screening mechanism is of Kondo nature, as it occurs at $T_{K}$ for all interimpurity distances. \end{enumerate} Point (i) rules out an interimpurity triplet, as, in contrast to a bidirectional channel, a chiral channel cannot provide two independent screening channels; hence, if a triplet were to form, it would remain under-screened.
+The antiferromagnetic interimpurity correlations (to be discussed below) in Fig.\,\ref{fig:Int-Corr-Imps} also contradict such a triplet.
+Point (ii) rules out a self-screened RKKY singlet, which would be expected to form at the RKKY energy scale $K\!\!\left(\!R\right)$.
+The absence of any distance-related scale in all local quantities suggests that such effective interactions indeed do not emerge.
+However, this is to be expected, as chirality prevents the emergence of RKKY interactions.